Miguigg/Dossier/README.md

 You must obtain your credentials on your project control panel.
 Then go to project settings/Service Accounts and generate API key.

 Paste the content of that file inside serviceAccountKey

+Plus, you need and OAuth Client id, follow [this](https://www.plasmo.com/blog/posts/firebase-chrome-extension) tutorial to obtain one

 By defauld, the app wuill run on  http://localhost:5173/ To try the app you can use the following user: